securitywithoutborders/organization/anti-harassment.md

 ## Reporting

-If you are being harassed by a member of Security Without Borders, notice that someone else is being harassed, or have any other concerns, please contact the RESPONSE TEAM at [email address or other contact point].
+If you are being harassed by a member of Security Without Borders, notice that someone else is being harassed, or have any other concerns, please contact the Response Team at *response -at- securitywithoutborders.org*.
 If the person who is harassing you is on the team, they will recuse themselves from handling your incident.
 We will respond as promptly as we can.

 This code of conduct applies to Security Without Borders spaces, but if you are being harassed by a member of Security Without Borders outside our spaces, we still want to know about it.
 We will take all good-faith reports of harassment by Security Without Borders members, especially Security Without Borders Central, seriously.
 This includes harassment outside our spaces and harassment that took place at any point in time.
 The abuse team reserves the right to exclude people from Security Without Borders based on their past behavior, including behavior outside Security Without Borders spaces and behavior towards people who are not in Security Without Borders.